isamuni/isamuni/README.md

 - social activity from different social networks
 - events

-Data aggregated under isamuni is searchable, easy to explore and open to other sources, via a RESTful API.
+Data aggregated under isamuni is searchable, easy to explore and open to other sources/applications, via a RESTful API.
+See the project [unni](https://github.com/sic2/unni) as an example.

 Now, you may wonder: why the word **isamuni**?
 The word **isamuni** comes from the Sicilian dialect and means: **let's stand up**.
 We think that isamuni can help communities to grow stronger together, that isamuni can help communities to stand up.